songyahui/SyncedEffects/Rebuttal_ecoop.md

 - Provide (at least informal) definitions for terms at the first-mentioned site.
 In particular, for TRS, partial derivatives, SyncEff.
 - Find a buddy to check the writings;

-In total, we plan to finish all the changes above within 19+5=24 working days.
+In total, we plan to finish all the changes within 19+5=24 working days.

-We will try